 - Lebanon County would benefit from a Mental Health Court program to decrease the number of individuals with serious mental illness in the prison system.
-Despite efforts to engage all systems needed to effectively oversee a Mental Health Court program, Lebanon County does not have the funding availability that would allow the program to be run efficiently and successfully. - Our County Crisis Intervention Services are experiencing a high volume of crisis contacts and hospitalizations.
-Per reported data, Lebanon County Crisis Intervention Services has seen comparable or higher numbers of individuals utilizing the service to counties that are larger in population and size. - Expansion of treatment providers to varied sites located across our county.
-This expansion would be able to increase service availability and accessibility due to transportation issues. - Mental health screening at county central booking to divert to treatment versus fines, charges, or imprisonment. - Serious Mental Illness (SMI) priority in all residential services.
-(Currently limited to the New Start Program and the Fairweather Lodge.) - Continued outreach, community awareness and involvement led by the Suicide Prevention Task Force to reach individuals that are not involved in public mental health services. - Lebanon County is seeing an increased number of individuals who are being released from services without effective or appropriate discharge/diversion plans.
-Individuals are given a recommendation to obtain services rather than actual scheduled appointments due to the capacity issues within our community.
-The lack of an actual discharge/diversion plan has caused an increase in the number of individuals utilizing or needing higher level of care services or Crisis Intervention.
+Despite efforts to engage all systems needed to effectively oversee a Mental Health Court program, Lebanon County does not have the funding availability that would allow the program to be run efficiently and successfully. - Expansion of treatment providers to varied sites located across our county.
+This expansion would be able to increase service availability and accessibility due to transportation issues. - Mental health screening at county central booking to divert to treatment versus fines, charges, or imprisonment. - Serious Mental Illness (SMI) priority in all residential services. - Continued outreach, community awareness and involvement led by the Suicide Prevention Task Force to reach individuals that are not involved in public mental health services. - Lebanon County would benefit from advancing and implementing Peer-run Behavioral Health Services. - Increased support for our local Community Support Program. - 3.
+Transition-age Youth (ages 18-26) Counties are encouraged to include services and supports assisting this population with independent living/housing, employment, and post-secondary education/training.

-3. Transition-age Youth (ages 18-26) - Counties are encouraged to include services and supports assisting this population with independent living/housing, employment, and post-secondary education/training.
+Multi-system Case Reviews through CASSP Transition Collaboration Team (TCT) during which the CASSP Coordinator brings all stakeholders together with a core team to develop a

-- Multi-system Case Reviews through CASSP Transition Collaboration Team (TCT) during which the CASSP Coordinator brings all stakeholders together with a core team to develop a person-centered plan, exploring all possible resources available to the Transition-aged Youth. - The WARRIOR Project assists youth with developing a person-centered plan (goals) as they prepare for adulthood and effective strategies to accomplish them.
+- person-centered plan, exploring all possible resources available to the Transition-aged Youth. - The WARRIOR Project assists youth with developing a person-centered plan (goals) as they prepare for adulthood and effective strategies to accomplish them.
 This person-centered plan allows decisions to be made in partnership with the youth, not for them.
-The WARRIOR Project Coordinator is also trained in the Prepared Renter Program (PREP), to assist individuals with independent living skills. - Full continuum of services through HealthChoices system to include but not limited to: inpatient services, partial hospitalization, outpatient services, Intensive Behavioral Health Services, After-School program, Family Based Mental Health Services, CRR Host Home and RTF.
+The WARRIOR Project Coordinator is also trained in the Prepared Renter Program (PREP), to assist individuals with independent living skills. - Lebanon County Mental Health, in partnership with Community Services Group is developing the Jumpstart Housing Support Case Management program.
+Jumpstart will provide recovery-oriented, resiliency-based support to Transition Age Youth living with mental illness and/or co-occurring substance abuse.
+Jumpstart will be time-limited and meant to empower individuals to develop the skills necessary to successfully live independently, obtain employment, and become active members of the community. - Complex Case Team was created with the goal of the Lebanon County child-serving departments to focus on early intervention, long-term prevention, and services that support family stability, safety, community protection, and the child/youth's healthy development and permanent connections. - Full continuum of services through HealthChoices system to include but not limited to inpatient services, partial hospitalization, outpatient services, Intensive Behavioral Health Services, After-School program, Family Based Mental Health Services, CRR Host Home and RTF.

-- Specialized Transitional Adult Housing Program as well as Specialized / Supported Housing services.
-Property owners are very resistant to rent to transition-aged youth due to their poor experiences with this population in the past.
-Often, transition-aged youth are unsuccessful in an independent living situation (independent apartment) and then many options are closed for them in the community.
-It would be helpful to have specialized housing programs to assist the transition-aged youth in learning basic living skills. - Specialized supports to assist Transition age youth that are aging out of the Children's system and do not meet the criteria for county based-funded adult services.
+Specialized supports to assist Transition age youth that are aging out of the Children's system and do not meet the criteria for county based-funded adult services.
 Often, these individuals have historically spent their youth with high-level service systems in place and have not had the opportunity to experience significantly challenging circumstances without the services their progress has relied on.